-How a bird charity managed to get 175,000 followers on TikTok ๐
+How does a bird charity get 175,000 followers on TikTok?

 The Royal Society for the Protection of Birds, or the RSPB, is a charity for bird conservation.
 It brings together volunteers who have a passion for birds and wildlife and want to take action to restore the slowly fading biodiversity.
 Their work is science-driven and focuses on five areas: species, science, place, policy and people.